hsintmike/InsightDataScience/README.md

 #F <-> #G

 ```
 Then we can fill half diagonal matrix, the other half will be symmetric.
-Since A connect to B, B also connect to A. The edges count of each node are the sum of that column.
+Since A connect to B, B also connect to A. The edges counts of each node are the sum of that column.

 Average Degree = (2+3+3+1+3+1+1) / 7 = 2.00

+**Clarification**
+- If the tweet has empty hashtag, it will be not accounted for this matrix calculation.
+- If the tweet has single hashtag and did not connect to any other hashtags in this 60 seconds time window, it will be not accounted for this matrix calculation.
+- If all tweets are empty hashtag **or** all are single hashtag in this 60 seconds time window, then average degree will retrun 0.